-Haymarket’s prospects were ultimately transformed by an amazing three-stage deal with the British Printing Corporation (the sprawling print group that would later be rescued by Robert Maxwell).
+Haymarket’s prospects were ultimately transformed by an amazing three-stage deal with the British Printing Corporation (the sprawling print group that would later be rescued by the infamous Robert Maxwell).
 It started as a 1964 rescue deal to give BPC a 49% share in Haymarket in lieu of the publisher’s mounting print debts.
 By 1967, BPC injected a further £150k into the business, increased its shareholding to 60% and – best of all – merged Haymarket with BPC’s own magazines which included Autosport, World’s Press News, and the long-forgotten Carpet News Weekly, Practical Scooter & Moped, and the Scrap Trade Directory.

-In addition to cancelling its debt, the deal doubled Haymarket’s size, gave it the cash to grow and provided subsidised printing.
+In addition to cancelling its debt, the deal doubled Haymarket’s size, gave it the cash to grow and also provided subsidised printing.
 But there was more.
 BPC provided £250k to buy the MIMS medical directory and GP fortnightly newspaper.
 So, what had started as a rescue of the debt-laden publisher eventually became a launch-pad for rapid expansion.
 Not for the first or last time, Michael Heseltine had played a blinder in his on-the-brink negotiations.

 Then, in 1970, when BPC itself ran into trouble, he and some banks bought back its shares for just £1m, a low price but “BPC needed all the money it could get”.
 The shareholding banks also lent Haymarket £800k.
-The company was on its way, Heseltine was again the majority shareholder – and the newspaper stories about the “self-made multi-millionaire” began in earnest and slowly became true.
+Heseltine’s company was on its way, he was again the majority shareholder – and the newspaper stories about the “self-made multi-millionaire” began in earnest and slowly became true.